 Anchor lines are exposed if someone sails across them, and get the line in their prop.
 The prop can get damaged, but also the anchor line is likely to brake.

 That is why it is crucial to stay clear of anchored vessels.

-Many ships today do not use anchor line and have only anchor chain, making anchoring more safe.
+Many ships today do not use anchor lines and have only anchor chains, making anchoring more safe.